Frequently Asked Questions

 Table of Contents

-The AsterionDB Converged Computing Platform is a comprehensive solution that merges all data types (structured & unstructured) and all business logic in the Oracle Database.
+AsterionDB is a comprehensive solution that merges all data types (structured & unstructured) and all business logic in the Oracle Database.
 AsterionDB provides a complete environment within which to build, develop and test fully integrated applications and software systems.

 Unlike other design paradigms that rely upon separate systems to manage structured data, unstructured data and business logic, AsterionDB merges these critical components within a common architecture.
 The results are increased data availability, security, efficiency, ease of use and development.